is a Webcomic

 - If It's You, It's Okay: By the end, Mars has figured out Noah's gender.
 He doesn't care.
-Also, shown in the epilogue, Rex is still fairly torn over his attraction to Noah.
+Also, in the epilogue, Rex is still quite torn over his attraction to Noah.

 - Laser-Guided Karma

-- Maybe Magic, Maybe Mundane: Is Noah possessed by magically animated girls' clothing items, or having a nervous break over the development of a non-male gender identity?
+- Maybe Magic, Maybe Mundane: Is Noah possessed by magically animated girls' clothing items, or having a nervous breakdown over the development of a non-male gender identity?

 - My God, What Have I Done?: Ribbon's response to seeing Noah get the everloving crap kicked out of him by a bigoted bully.
 Also Rex's apparent offscreen reaction to Noah taking a bullet — er, bat for Mars.

-- Overprotective Dad: That collects medieval torture devices.
+- Overprotective Dad: Who collects medieval torture devices.